IBOR, ABOR, PBOR and CBOR; Differences between these Books of Record

 Reducing the number of Books of Record

-A key objective of a Generation 3, live-extract book of record is to eliminate the parallel maintenance of multiple books of record.
+A key use case of an investment book of record is to eliminate the parallel maintenance of multiple books of record.
 Having one internal BOR removes complex reconciliations between the various BORs and replaces them with a single, definitive transaction store.
 If maintained in a complete, timely, accurate, multi-state and bi-temporal form, this transaction store can support any perspective on positions that a user (or requesting process) may need.

 A live-extract book of record can eliminate the need to maintain multiple BORs while delivering to the different needs of diverse business users.
 It can be wholly independent of accounting and deliver timely position views much earlier than account postings allow in an ABOR.
 Based on a single underlying data store, it eliminates the need for reconciliations between the resulting position views.

-A live extract, Generation 3 IBOR also supports a much wider and more flexible range of use cases than rigid, single-purpose BORs.
+A live extract Position & Cash Management Software (i.e. a true generation 3 IBOR) also supports a much wider and more flexible range of use cases than rigid, single-purpose BORs.
 So, for example, in the attribution use case above, can provide exactly the data needed to deliver an attribution analysis from one rebalance to the next.

 This article was co-authored by Kristoffer Fürst, CEO of Limina, and Doctor Ian Hunt, independent consultant and IBOR expert.